 Article continues after the video below

 The argument can also be made that Red Dead's commercial success is not just down to it offering players a different time and place to explore.
 The fact that the game was made by Rockstar, the company behind the Grand Theft Auto series, certainly helped.
 The studio has earned its reputation and the trust of millions of consumers over the course of several terrifically popular GTA games.
-Realistically, the next Wild West-set video game is probably Red Dead's sequel, which fans have been clamouring for.
+Realistically, the next Wild West-set video game is probably Red Dead's sequel, which fans have been clamoring for.
 Rockstar has a wealth of options to choose from with the time period(s) and geographical settings it would want to explore, and Red Dead Redemption 2 will most likely consume the majority of the open-world market when it releases, just like Grand Theft Auto V did.

 But without risk, there's no reward.
 Developers still have plenty of ways to differentiate their games from Red Dead.
 The American frontier has over 300 hundred years' worth of material.
 Red Dead was set in such a specific period, during the waning years of the Wild West and its cowboys.
-It was when technology and industrialisation was finally taking over the United States, drastically changing the way of life for plenty of people, especially those not living in the original Thirteen Colonies.
+It was when technology and industrialization was finally taking over the United States, drastically changing the way of life for plenty of people, especially those not living in the original Thirteen Colonies.
 Technology was a mainstay much earlier out in the East, especially in cities like New York and Boston.

 What's stopping developers from setting their games during the Wild West's golden years, when it truly was a free-for-all?
 Developers shouldn't fear Rockstar's dominance.
 This era of American history should be a source of inspiration, challenging for game makers to finally start exploring a largely untapped period, and enlightening and educating players in the process.

-The Good, the Bad and the Ugly, The Wild Bunch, Butch Cassidy and the Sundance Kid and Once Upon a Time in the West are all regarded today as near-perfect Spaghetti Westerns.
+The Good, the Bad and the Ugly, The Wild Bunch, Butch Cassidy and the Sundance Kid, and Once Upon a Time in the West are all regarded today as near-perfect Spaghetti Westerns.
 But that didn't stop directors Clint Eastwood and James Mangold from making the excellent and award-winning Unforgiven and 3:10 to Yuma decades later.
 Games need to make a similar move, stepping out of Red Dead's shadow to tell their own unique stories, drawn from a place in history overflowing with them.